hazelcast/hazelcast-python-client/README.md

 ## 7.1.
 Python Client API Overview

-Hazelcast Python client designed to be fully asynchronous.
+Hazelcast Python client is designed to be fully asynchronous.
 See the [Basic Usage section](#15-basic-usage) to learn more about asynchronous nature of the Python Client.

 If you are ready to go, let's start to use Hazelcast Python client.